This Terms of Service is intended to give our users an explanation of our service and what they agree to by using our service.

 13. Payment and Transactions.

 a.
 Payment Process.
 Payment will be processed as specified in the proposal and/or invoice and agreed upon by the Legal Client and the Consultant User.
 When a Job (or a segment thereof as pre-agreed in writing by the Legal Client and the Consultant User) is marked as completed by the Consultant User, UpCounsel will inform the Legal Client that the Job (or a segment thereof as pre-agreed in writing by the Legal Client and the Consultant User) is complete.
 The Legal Client must then pay the agreed-upon amount or request changes.
-If the Legal Client has taken no action after 10 business days, UpCounsel will have the right to charge the Legal Client's credit card, bank account, or PayPal account for the full amount of the agreed-upon fee or undisputed invoice, including an additional processing charge on any payment associated with government filing fees and/or other expenses paid out to a third-party (i.e. not the Consultant User).
+If the Legal Client has taken no action after 10 days, UpCounsel will have the right to charge the Legal Client's credit card, bank account, or PayPal account for the full amount of the agreed-upon fee or undisputed invoice, including applicable service or processing fees.
 The Legal Client may submit disputes over payment to firstname.lastname@example.org provided that he or she adheres to the other conditions set forth in Section 14 (Legal Client-Consultant User Dispute Resolution Procedures).

 b.
 Responsibility for Payment.
-You are responsible for all fees, including taxes and processing fees, associated with your use of the Service.
-By using the Service, you agree to pay the Consultant User through UpCounsel the amount agreed on in the Bid or undisputed invoice, unless you dispute the matter by sending an email to email@example.com and adhere to the other conditions set forth in Section 15 (Legal Client-Consultant User Dispute Resolution Procedures).
+You are responsible for all fees, including taxes, service, and processing fees, associated with your use of the Service.
+By using the Service, you agree to pay the Consultant User through UpCounsel the amount agreed on in the Bid or undisputed invoice, and the associated service and processing fees, unless you dispute the invoice by sending an email to email@example.com and adhere to the other conditions set forth in Section 15 (Legal Client-Consultant User Dispute Resolution Procedures).
 You are responsible for providing us with a valid means of payment.

 c.
 UpCounsel’s Responsibility.
 UpCounsel agrees to present you with a full invoice of each charge in advance of charging your credit card or PayPal account.
-UpCounsel agrees to pay the applicable Consultant User the amount received, less UpCounsel’s processing fee, if any.
+UpCounsel agrees to pay the applicable Consultant User the amount received, less service or processing fees, if any.

 d.
 Payment Authorization.
 By agreeing to these terms, you are giving UpCounsel permission to charge your on-file credit card, PayPal account, or other approved methods of payment for fees that you authorize UpCounsel to satisfy.
 Depending on your Bid specifications, UpCounsel may charge you on a one-time or recurring basis.
-You authorize UpCounsel to charge you the full amount owed to any Consultant User via the Service, as well as UpCounsel’s processing fee, if any.
+You authorize UpCounsel to charge you the full amount owed to any Consultant User via the Service, as well as any applicable service and processing fees.
 For the avoidance of doubt, in the event that in a particular instance a Consultant User only uses the Services to invoice you for legal services other than those which are the subject of a Bid, by placing your credit card or PayPal account on file with UpCounsel or our third party payment processor, you acknowledge and agree that the payment terms set forth in this Section 12 shall apply.

 14. Verified Consultant User Limited Payment Guarantee.
 UpCounsel guarantees the payment of each Verified Consultant User’s invoice for the completion of Jobs (or a segment thereof as pre-agreed in writing by the Legal Client and the Consultant User) for Legal Clients (UpCounsel’s “Limited Payment Guarantee”), subject to the following terms and conditions (the “Limited Payment Guarantee Conditions”):